anth12/inner-fire/_pages/eclectic-workshops.md

 permalink: /eclectic-workshops/
 title: Eclectic workshops
 ---
-**Connecting Yoga And Ayurveda:** Join us on an experiential learning journey for personal and professional developme
+**Connecting Yoga And Ayurveda:** Join us on an experiential learning journey for personal and professional development either in person or via Zoom

 3rd & 4th October 2020 10.00 - 16.30 at In the Moment (2nd Floor), 72 Berkeley Street, Glasgow G3 7DS